Age Suggestion

 Yes

-Pecorino derives its name from the Latin word pecora, which has evolved to mean “sheep” in Italian and describes the classification of cheese derived from sheep’s milk.
+Pecorino gets its name from the Latin word pecora, which has evolved to mean “sheep” in Italian and describes the classification of cheese derived from sheep’s milk.
 There are seven varieties of Italian pecorino cheeses, and three of them dominate the American market: Romano, Sardo, and Toscano.
 Romano cheese is hard and mostly used for grating.
 Sardo and Toscano cheeses can be soft or hard.
-Notoriously salty in taste, pecorino is a feature ingredient in Cacio e Pepe, the famous Italian pasta dish.
+Rich and savory in taste, pecorino is a key ingredient in cacio e pepe and other dishes with flavorful sauces.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.